SmithWillSuffice/ohanga-pai/content/blog/94_global_reserves_of_stupidity.md

 becomes real life.
 I still hope to wake up from the nightmare myself.... any minute now... any minute... oh for heavens sake!

+Anyway, I do not mean to dunk here on Mountain Tui, like I said 99% goodness.
+We cannot expect journalists to get the macroeconomics right 100% of the time.
+The professionals do not get it right, so how can any decent journalist get it right?
+The issue is that 1% of the time that myth can be truly damaging for social discourses and social policy.
+This is not Mountain Tui's fault.
+It is mainstream opinion.

 ## Bretton-Woods is Just a Town in New Hampshire Folks

 Why the hell does this matter so much?
-Read on McDufus.
+Read on McDoofus.

 I'm going to extract five consecutive paragraphs, perhaps the only bad things in Mountain Tui's post.
 But they are exceptionally bad.
-I have nothing against the author of course, pretty much everyone in mainstream discourse everyone thinks the same.
-However, extraordinary fashy times call for extraordinary critical examination of mainstream political economy myths.
+I have nothing against the author of course, pretty much everyone in mainstream discourse thinks the same.  _Everyone._  However, extraordinary fashy times call for extraordinary critical examination of mainstream political economy myths.

 Why?
-Because the normie liberal (mis)comprehension of monetary systems is why we got to the fascist moment in the first place!
+Because the normie liberal (mis)comprehension of monetary systems is why & how we got to the fascist moment in the first place!
 No one seems to have learned from post-Wiemar history.
+The trouble is, the only proper history of post-Wiemar Germany is via the political historian who has the MMT lens firmly superglued to the bridge of their nose.

 A lot of myths are false, and do us insidious harm, insidious because the harm caused is often unseen and invisible (which is to say, the burden of the lowest of the lower class, which was not a burden made of their own volition).

-Let's put under the microscope these seemingly very mainstream paragraph:
+Let's put under the microscope these seemingly very mainstream paragraphs.
+First is,

 > _"\[The USA\] traditional status as the central currency of the world means that most economies follow its lead on interest rates, it’s able to borrow